MoniPar/quiz/README.md

 * The Start/Quizzify Me button directs the user to the quiz page after inputting a valid username.
 However if the user pressed the enter key after typing their username, the page was being refreshed.

-Solution: The following code prevents the page from being refreshed when the Enter key is pressed after typing in the username.
+Solution: The following code was added to prevent the page from being refreshed when the Enter key is pressed after typing in the username.
 It then calls the function getUserName which stores the user input in the url and directs the user to the quiz page.
 ```Javascript
 document.getElementById('user-input').addEventListener('keydown', function(event) {
     if(event.key === 'Enter') {